 I have been testing a set of Reynolds ATR V2 carbon wheels in 650b for the last 18 months now and they’ve transformed my Tripster ATR into a rocketship.
 With the baby arriving last year I am less fit but seem to be riding faster and I put it down to these wheels.

 Intended for gravel, all road, adventure, bikepacking, road and even XC – these wheels are essentially equally at home on tarmac and singletrack.
-Call them whatever genre you like but essentially in 650b sizing they edge towards the rougher off road capabilities and suited for 40-52mm tyres.
+Call them whatever genre you like but essentially in 650b sizing they edge towards the rougher off road capabilities for a drop bar bike and suited for 40-52mm tyres.

-I have been running them with WTB Resolute in 42mm set up tubeless with a track pump fist time with 80ml sealant.
+I have been running them with WTB Resolute in 42mm set up tubeless with a track pump first time with 80ml sealant.

-The first observation out the box is obviously the low weight as you’d expect for a set of carbon wheels priced over £1000.
-They come pre-taped for easy tubeless set up and it was straightforward to seat the WTB tyres on them with track pump.
+The first observation out the box was obviously the low weight, as you’d expect for a set of carbon wheels priced at around £1000.
+They come pre-taped for easy tubeless set up and it was straightforward to seat the WTB tyres on them.
 A 15mm adaptor from the standard 12mm thru axle was needed for my Lauf Grit forks – a simple change.
 Quick tighten of the centre lock discs and I was all set to go in minutes.

 It was on the road where I was most surprised I sat spinning at the kind of speed I’d be doing on my 700x28mm road tyres.
-This was in part due to tyre design but these wheels are phenomenally fast rolling and dismissed any fears that 700c is essential for any long road rides.
+This was in part due to tyre design but these wheels are phenomenally fast rolling and dismissed any fears that 700c is essential for any long road rides, it also has meant these 650b Reynolds ATR wheels have stayed on my bike for over a year now.